soumyankar/ScummVM2.2/solution.md

     - "_Game Running Options_" focuses on games, their issues, and related functions.
 	- Added new sections:
 		- "_Guides_": Features of ScummVM that every beginner and intermediate user would be interested in.
 (Command line options, Installation guides etc. ).
 This section gives prime focus towards hands-on knowledge about ScummVM.
 Users will find it extremely helpful
-		- "_Advanced Guides_": Features of ScummVM that only the experts use.
+		- "_Advanced Configuration_": Features of ScummVM that only the experts use.
 (Compiling binaries, Music and Sound etc.)
 	- Removed section "_ScummVM Interface_".
+    - Created separate sections to achieve better organising of docs.

 ## Proposed Sitemap